trailheadlabs/outerspatial-map-library/api/index.md

 Create a KML layer and add it to a map.

-NOTE: For OuterSpatial.js to load KML data, the data must be properly formatted.
-OuterSpatial.js uses toGeoJSON internally to convert KML to GeoJSON, so if your KML isn't loading properly, go and test it on the [website](http://mapbox.github.io/togeojson/).
+NOTE: For OuterSpatial Map Library to load KML data, the data must be properly formatted.
+OuterSpatial Map Library uses toGeoJSON internally to convert KML to GeoJSON, so if your KML isn't loading properly, go and test it on the [website](http://mapbox.github.io/togeojson/).

 _Arguments_: